Analytic approach to $S^1$-equivariant Morse inequalities: Equivariant Hodge theory and analytic Morse inequalities

-On the other hand, as differential operators on $\Omega_{eq}^n\oplus \Omega_{eq}^{n+1}$, the elliptic operators $\bar D_{eq}$ and the classical de Rham operator $D:=d+d^*$ have the same principal symbols.
-Therefore they are homotopic in the space of Fredholm operators.
-Because Fredholm index is homotopy invariant, we get the following equality

-where $\beta^i$ is the $i$-th Betti number of $M$.
-In above the right hand side equals $(-1)^n\chi(M)$ by definition and this completes the proof of the lemma. \end{pf}
+On the other hand, as differential operators on $\Omega_{eq}^n\oplus \Omega_{eq}^{n+1}$, the elliptic operators $\bar D_{eq}$ and the classical de Rham operator $D:=d+d^*$, acting on the $\mathbb{T}$-invariant differential forms, have the same principal symbols.
+Therefore they are homotop in the space of Fredholm operators.
+Because Fredholm index is homotopy invariant, we get the equality \(\ind \bar D_{eq}= \ind D\).
+The right side of this equality could be named as $\mathbb{T}$-invariant Euler characteristic, which is actually equal to the ordinary Euler characteristic of $M$ by remark \ref{dinv}, and this completes the proof of the lemma. \end{pf}